amper5and/secrets.js/README.md

 	<script src="secrets.min.js"></script>

-To use it in the browser with an AMD module loading tool like [require.js](http://www.requirejs.org/)
+You can also use it in the browser with an AMD module loading tool like [require.js](http://www.requirejs.org/).
+See the AMD loading example in the `examples` dir.

-  TODO

 ## API